MattWellie/DDG2P_pure/README.md

 The program requires a CSV file containing CNV details, a pickle file with all genes of interest (DDG2P in this case) and a BED file containing probe sites.
 These are currently specified around line 509 of `frameshift_comp_with_probes.py`, though this will be changed to argparse in a future release.

+This repository also contains a tool for manually masking regions of a reference genome (FastA).
+This will be shifted into its own repository soon